akacase/sieve/README.md

 cons:
 - it might ruin your day

-**sieve** is a essentialy a TCP/UDP blast, it ACKs out to a single host (a webserver) trying to poke out of typical ports, right now these default to.
+**sieve** is a essentialy a TCP/UDP blast, it ACKs out to a single host (a web server) trying to poke out of typical ports, right now these default to:

 ```haskell
 ports :: [String]